funkhaus/vuehaus/README.md

 ### Loading Fonts

-Vuepress includes the Google/Typekit [Web Font Loader](https://github.com/typekit/webfontloader) in `parts/font-loader.php`.
+Vuehaus includes the Google/Typekit [Web Font Loader](https://github.com/typekit/webfontloader) in `parts/font-loader.php`.
 Follow the instructions on that repo to load fonts from Google, Typekit, or your own uploads.

 ```js
 // font loader example